 - Infants and toddlers are usually quite farsighted.
-As they develop this value lessens as they develop towards neutral findings.
+This value decreases as they develop towards neutral findings.
 Interferences in a child’s motor development can influence development of visual skills and the process of becoming less farsighted.

-- Infants learn to see their world through a process in which they look, touch and explore.
+- Infants learn to see their world through a process by which they look, touch and explore.
 Simple household items like pots and pans are a gold mine for exploration and learning.

 - Visual problems are one of the leading causes of handicapping conditions in children.
-Most of these conditions can be detected, prevented and treated during the infant years.
+Most of these conditions can be detected and treated during the infant years.

-- Momentarily follow an object with eyes or head by 5 weeks
+- Momentarily following an object with the eyes or head by 5 weeks

-- Bring both hands together by 8 weeks
+- Bringing both hands together by 8 weeks

-- Hold and sustain direct eye contact with you by 3 months
+- Holding and sustaining direct eye contact with you by 3 months

-- Turn both eyes together and locate near objects by 4 months
+- Turning both eyes together and locating near objects by 4 months

 When should your infant have a visual examination?